-Police: 1 dead, 1 injured in Wisconsin mall shooting
+1 dead, 1 injured in Wisconsin mall shooting; suspect fled

 GRAND CHUTE, Wis.
-(AP) — One person died and another person suffered minor injuries Sunday in a shooting at a northern Wisconsin mall, police said.
+(AP) — A suspect left one person dead and another with minor injuries Sunday before fleeing a shooting scene at a northern Wisconsin mall, police said.

 Police were called to the Fox River Mall in Grand Chute, a suburb of Appleton, at about 3:30 p.m.
 Sunday.
+The unidentified shooter remained on the loose Sunday night, authorities said.

-Grand Chute Police Officer Travis Waas did not immediately identify either victim.
+Grand Chute Police Officer Travis Waas did not identify either victim.

-Wass said the shooter left the mall before officers arrived and was on the loose Sunday evening.
-No arrests had been made Sunday night but police said they were interviewing witnesses and following leads.
+Wass said the shooter left the mall before officers arrived.
+Police said they were interviewing witnesses and following leads.
+No motive was immediately released.

 Photos from the scene showed officers, some in tactical gear, staging outside the mall and what appeared to be customers walking out with their hands in the air.